lhehnke/lhehnke.github.io/_posts/2019-06-02-openscience-follower-analysis.md

 - web scraping
 ---

-*Acknowledgements* Thanks to [Jon Tennant](http://fossilsandshit.com/) for providing valuable input and diligent proofreading skills for this blog post.
+*Acknowledgements:* Thanks to [Jon Tennant](http://fossilsandshit.com/) for providing valuable input and diligent proofreading skills for this blog post.

-*Replication, replication* GDPR approved code and data can be found [here](https://github.com/lhehnke/opensciencemooc-followers).
+*Replication, replication:* GDPR approved code and data can be found [here](https://github.com/lhehnke/opensciencemooc-followers).

 ## Introduction